 His clinical interests include complex pancreas, liver & gallbladder cancer surgery as well as laparoscopic & robotic approaches.
-He was part of the team that pioneered and carried out the first cases of natural orifice translumenal endoscopic surgery (NOTES) in the UK.
+He spearheaded the team that pioneered and carried out the first cases of natural orifice translumenal endoscopic surgery (NOTES) in the UK.

 His research portfolio is based on novel technological innovation & therapeutics with the following major themes:

 1) Immunomodulatory Cancer Therapies with a focus on radiofrequency ablation, saRNA and aptamer technologies applied to hepatocellular carcinoma and pancreatic ductal adenocarcinoma